mibal-ua/testing-lab2/README.md

 # Lab2
-## Created by: Michael Fierce Balakhon and Bogdan Yarmolka IM-22
+## Created by: Mykhailo Balakhon and Bohdan Yarmolka IM-22

 We use TDD and extreme programming.